 We are committed to ensuring local communities are kept informed about MedwayOne as it progresses through the planning stages.
 The pre-application consultation is closed, and the outline planning application was submitted to Medway Council in March 2021.
 However, the project team are still available to listen to your comments and answer any questions you may have.
-You can email us or call us on 020 7446 6853.
+You can get in touch by visiting our contact page.

 Pre-application public consultation – February 2021

 As part of bringing forward proposals for MedwayOne, Uniper consulted the local community and stakeholders on their proposals to regenerate and redevelop the former Kingsnorth power station site in February 2021.
 Over 4,800 local households and business addresses neighbouring the site were invited to attend a virtual public exhibition and live question and answer sessions, to give local residents the opportunity to ask questions and provide their feedback.